YouTrip vs Revolut vs amaze vs Wise vs Wirex & More: Multi-Currency Cards Comparison (2024)

 amaze Wallet Review: Is amaze Worth It?

-The amaze Wallet has the second most competitive exchange rate based on my testing.
+The amaze Wallet has one of the top competitive exchange rates based on my testing.

 Sadly, with only 10 currencies to exchange and store, a 2% overseas cash withdrawal fee, and a rather restrictive cashback requirement (plus a long as-hell wait time for the cashback to be funded into your account), it is hard to recommend the amaze wallet.

-The amaze card feature that links up to 5 Mastercards though is another story!
+The amaze card feature that links up to five Mastercards though is another story!

 Wise Review (Formerly TransferWise)